schnappi-lang/Schnappi-dev/README.md

 + usage of the type itself - Yes, you can have type information available at run time and maybe doing pattern matching on it? (not yet implemented)
 + assumptions - only erased values can be assumed
 + diverge or not

+## Full

+Todo:

++ complex implicits - maybe it is easier to write the elaborator in miniKanren
++ effects